Kuma110011/8431-Group10/README.md

     + `like`: Allows a user to like another user.
 If there is a mutual like, a match is created.
     + `dislike`: Allows a user to dislike another user.

-2. `database.py`
+### 2. `database.py`

+### 3. `main.py`

-3. `main.py` defines our command line interface, it creates welcome menu, user menu, allows user to swipe, edit and delete its profile, and view matches.
+This file defines our command line interface, it creates welcome menu, user menu, allows user to swipe, edit and delete its profile, and view matches.
 The main functions and their roles are as follows:

 + `welcome()`: Displays the welcome message and the main menu options: Sign In, Sign Up, and Exit.
 + `sign_up()`: a function that asks user to input the basic information(account, password, name, age, gender, location, interest, introduction) to create a new profile and ensures the user is not an existing user.
 After registration, the program prompts the current user to sign in.